apigee/iloveapis2015-jwt-jwe-jws/jwt_signed/callout/Readme.md

 ```

 The pemfile need not be encrypted.
 If it is, obviously you need to
 specify the password .
-Despite the name of the property, the file can
+The file must be in PEM format, not DER
-be in DER format or PEM format.
-The class looks for the file in the
+format.
+The class looks for the file in the jarfile under the /resources
-jarfile under the /resources directory.
+directory.

 **Generating a JWT with custom claims**